GeodSoft logo GeodSoft

 The intent is to find any password that could be found in a dictionary or electronic word list, as well as any plausible programmatic variation of such words, including combinations of two or more words, and combinations of words with patterns that might be generated from character arrays representing the ASCII collating sequence or the keys on a standard keyboard.

-The default settings are aggressive in that they attempt to identify passwords to which more transformations have been applied than any contemporary password cracking tool is known to do.
-It's our belief that for the foreseeable future, brute force cracking of well constructed passwords of sufficient length and character type diversity is not feasible, and for all intents and purposes, a waste of CPU cycles.
 Any pattern that can be described, or any word that can be varied in a manner that can be described, and any combination of these, are more likely to produce passwords in actual use than a brute force method.
 Thus, password cracking tools are likely to acquire the capabilities to manufacture large subsets of what have traditionally been thought of as good passwords.

-Password evaluator in a CGI form is purely advisory.
+Password evaluator in a web form is purely advisory.
 Users are free to disregard errors as well as warnings, though password evaluator will not display length and strength for any password with one or more "error" conditions.
 If a user believes the minimum password requirements are too stringent, there are numerous configuration options that will allow them to be relaxed.
 Shortening the minumum password length, lengthening the minimum or maximum dictionary word lengths, increasing the maximum word length ratio, increasing the allowed number of any maximum character or pattern type, not checking for specific password types, and not checking for words across non letters, will all loosen conditions that generate errors.

 Loosening the conditions that cause errors to be reported will not affect the strength calculation.
 This is based on password length and character diversity.